 Before we do the trick, we should bring a tripod and a device to trigger the shutter.
 We can use our Bluetooth earphones to activate the shutter.
 Pressing the volume buttons triggers the shutter.

-This trick is similar to the first trick I told you.
+This trick is similar to the first trick I told you about.
 The only difference is we are using a tripod here instead of asking for someone to take us a photo.

 Strategy #4: Wait For The Right Time to Wander Around